java licensing

 • Java 11 (and Java 12–16): Yes.
 Oracle Java 11 and other intermediate versions were never free for commercial use under Oracle’s license.
 Running Oracle JDK 11 in production without a subscription violates Oracle’s terms.
 (If you need Java 11 free, you’d have to use an OpenJDK build, not Oracle’s – see alternatives below.)

 • Java 17: Not yet.
-Oracle Java 17 is currently free to use under the NFTC license.
+Oracle Java 17 is free to use under the NFTC license up to a certain security patch..
 You do not need to pay for Oracle JDK 17 until its free update period ends.
 After the cutoff (Sept 2024), if you continue to use Oracle Java 17 and want to apply new security patches, you will need a subscription (or switch to another solution for updates).

 • Java 19, 20, 21, etc.: These follow the same pattern as Java 17.
 They are free under NFTC during their initial release period.
 When that period is over, you must upgrade to the next version or start paying for a subscription to keep getting updates.